hms-dbmi/vizarr/example/README.md

 ## Install Requirements

 The examples require the `imjoy-jupyter-extension`.
+If running locally, please install the following:

 ```bash
 $ pip install -U imjoy-jupyter-extension